GESIS-Methods-Hub/andrew-django-admin/README.md

 docker compose up
 ```

 and your development environment should be ready.
+This repository is bind mounted into the container, database migrations are executed, and the Django server is started.
+Read the log in the terminal for more details.

-Check [CONTRIBUTING.md](CONTRIBUTING.md) for more details.
+A collection of how-to is included in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Production